litoxchikamatsu/Parcial2/README.md

 * Price MUST be greater than 0
 * Foreign key

+#### 2. Import data
-2. Import data from files partII/categories.csv and partII/products.csv
+Import data from files partII/categories.csv and partII/products.csv

+#### 3. Questions
-3. Based on the data answer the following questions and insert the answers in the "ANSWERS" table: (1.0)
+Based on the data answer the following questions and insert the answers in the "ANSWERS" table: (1.0)

   1. How many references of summer shoes are in the inventory?
 (0.2)
   2. How much does it cost the most expensive product of golf category?
 (0.2)